-— I love teaching in this culture.
+Scattered thoughts as I get into my last day in Ethiopia and then catch a plane for home: — I could eat Ethiopian food every day. — I love teaching in this culture.
 There is an eagerness to learn and an attention to the value of education I don’t always get to see in myContinue reading “Final thoughts from Ethiopia”

 Missional is a word that seems more trendy than real.
 For me, it’s become more real than trendy.

 Today’s reading for MULTIPLY discipleship is Romans 12.
 This passage fits perfectly following a very powerful day at our church.
 We had a great missions service in the morning with a packed out house.
 It’s Missions Emphasis, so it’s always exciting to hear what God is doing in the toughest places of the world.
 WeContinue reading “Living transformed lives”

 Every week I spend time praying for the persecuted church around the world.
 Here is a great video on Egypt.

+With the election over, I can put away my snarky hat (for the most part) and get back to other matters far more important.
 Beyond the “Alex from Target” and Taylor Swift issues of our day, and certainly WAY past the “War on Christmas” issues are the serious matters of prayer for what goes onContinue reading “Serious Prayer”